 21. Viking Forearm Tattoo

 One of the most popular locations for body art is a forearm tattoo.
-This is for several reasons; the area is not considered high on the pain scale because of the thick skin, muscle, and lack of nerve-endings.
+This is for several reasons; the area is not considered high on the tattoo pain chart scale because of the thick skin, muscle, and lack of nerve-endings.
 It is the ideal area for someone who wants artwork that they can look at every day, but it can still be small and delicate or large and detailed.
 The versatility makes this location a prime spot for ink, whether you want to cover it up or make a powerful statement.
 Your forearm is also big enough to allow for more intricate designs and is especially great for long and narrow pieces.
 For example, an axe or a dagger.
 Regardless of which Viking-inspired piece you are drawn to, this is a fantastic spot to get it tattooed.

 22. Viking Arm Tattoo